[KB8566] "Peer certificate is going to expire" error in ESET PROTECT On-Prem

 Solution

-Certificates are contained in the static group labeled All
+Certificates are contained in the static group All

-Peer certificates and Certification Authority created during the installation are by default contained in the static group labeled All.
+Peer Certificates and a Certification Authority created during installation are, by default, contained in the static group labeled All.

-Scenario 1: The Agent certificate is going to expire
+Scenario 1: The Agent certificate is expiring soon

-When the Agents are connecting to the ESET PROTECT Server, ensure that the Agent certificate will not expire sooner than its expiration date.
+When the Agents are connecting to the ESET PROTECT Server, ensure that a new Agent Peer Certificate is created before the original one expires.

-1. Create a new Certificate Authority and Peer Certificate in ESET PROTECT On-Prem
+1. Create a new Certification Authority and Peer Certificate in ESET PROTECT On-Prem.

 Scenario 2: The Agent certificate is invalid (expired)

-If the Agents cannot connect to the ESET PROTECT Server, redeploy the ESET Management Agent on all the machines that use the expired Agent certificate.
+If the Agents cannot connect to the ESET PROTECT Server, redeploy the ESET Management Agent on all the endpoints that use the expired Agent certificate.

-1. Create a new Certificate Authority and Peer Certificate in ESET PROTECT On-Prem
+1. Create a new Certification Authority and Peer Certificate in ESET PROTECT On-Prem.

 2. Deploy the ESET Management Agent using ESET PROTECT or ESET PROTECT On-Prem.